-It is also the only form of ketamine-like treatment accepted by the FDA.
+It is also the only form of Ketamine addiction treatment accepted by the FDA.

-Dr. Akikur Mohammad of Inspire Malibu is one of the first doctors in southern California to be certified to administer Spravato (esketamine) for treatment resistant depression.
-He has also been using TMS Therapy to treat depression and addiction for over a decade.
+Inspire Malibu is one of the first facilities in southern California to be certified to administer Spravato (esketamine) for treatment-resistant depression.
+We have also been using TMS Therapy to treat depression and addiction for over a decade.